 Myth # 2 – Consistency is More Important Than Dual-Parent Involvement

 California family law courts have frequently emphasized the “paramount need for continuity and stability in custody arrangements…” (Marriage of Burgess (1996) 13 Cal.4th 25, 32-33.)
-This need for stability and consistency is true with infants, however, many infant parenting plans prioritize this need for consistency to the exclusion of dual-parent involvement.
+This need for stability and consistency is true with infants as well, however, many infant parenting plans prioritize this need for consistency to the exclusion of dual-parent involvement.

 More and more child development professionals recommend that age-appropriate visitation for babies allows both parents to interact with their babies in a variety of contexts.
 Activities that both parents should experience with their infants regularly include playing, diapering, feeding, and putting them to bed.